-- Appalachian’s accelerated master’s program allows undergraduate computer science students to stay and receive their Master of Computer Science degree in one year at Appalachian as opposed to two years at another institution.
+- Appalachian’s accelerated master’s program allows undergraduate computer science students to stay and earn their Master of Science in computer science degree in one year at Appalachian instead of two years at another institution.

 - The department offers a Data Science Certificate that can enhance a student's degree.

 - Scholarships are available through Appalachian and the Department of Computer Science.

 - Engaged faculty provide students with educational opportunities outside of class.

 - There is a high degree of student involvement in co-curricular activities.

 Some of these jobs may require education beyond a bachelor’s degree.